tikhonova/Building_Pipelines/README.md

 ### Instructions:

-1. Set up your database and model: run the following commands in the project's root directory to load libraries and set up your database and model.
+1. Set up your database and model: run the following commands to load libraries and set up your database and model.

     1.1.
-Run the *process_data.py* script that cleans data and stores in database: `python process_data.py "messages.csv" "categories.csv" "DisasterResponse.db"'
+Navigate to the Data folder and run the *process_data.py* script that cleans data and stores in database: `python process_data.py "messages.csv" "categories.csv" "DisasterResponse.db"'
 	The above command loads the datasets, fixes the data by resolving quality and tidiness issues, and loads the result into an SQLite database.

     1.2.
-Run the *train_classifier.py* script that trains classifier and saves it as a pickle file: `python train_classifier.py DisasterResponse.db classifier.pkl`
+Navigate to the Models folder and run the *train_classifier.py* script that trains classifier and saves it as a pickle file: `python train_classifier.py DisasterResponse.db classifier.pkl`
 	The second command builds and saves the model into a .pkl file.

 	1.3.
 For additional information, see the *ETL pipeline* and *ML pipeline* jupyter notebooks.